collardeau/react-webpack-boilerplate/README.md

 ```
 Go to http://localhost:8080/

-on file changes:
+#### On file changes:

-webpack automatically bundles code from src (with es6 and jsx) to dist
-and the dev server reloads
+The dev server reloads with newly bundled JS code from entry point `src/index.js`.